Exciting News: Caplan Tamburino will soon be Tamburino Law Group! More details coming soon.

 Ultimately, self-defense is a viable defense to assault allegations, and one that can circumvent a criminal conviction.
 However, dismissed charges are never a guarantee, which is why anyone facing allegations of this nature should be intent on working with proven and experienced criminal defense lawyers who can help them effectively establish the elements needed to prove self-defense was justified and reasonable.

-At Caplan & Tamburino Law Firm, P.A., our Minneapolis criminal defense lawyers have decades of combined experience protecting the rights of individuals facing criminal charges, including charges involving assault and battery.
+At Tamburino Law Group, our Minneapolis criminal defense lawyers have decades of combined experience protecting the rights of individuals facing criminal charges, including charges involving assault and battery.
 We leverage this insight when representing individuals who had every right to use physical force when defending themselves or others, and use our understanding of the law to clearly and convincingly establish this with prosecutors, judges, and juries.
 If you would like more information about our defense services for assault charges, do not hesitate to contact us 24/7 for a FREE and confidential consultation as soon as you can.
 Following criminal allegations, time is always of the essence.

 Categories: